codemonument/deno_scripting_template/Readme.md

 ## Adjustments after using the Template

 1. Update the `APP_NAME` variable in `.env` file.
 It is used as name for bundled js files or compiled executables.

+## TODOs for this Template

+- Add automation with Github Actions: https://stefanbuck.com/blog/repository-templates-meets-github-actions